 Learn More at Bloom

-Bloom's classes are taught in the Hatha yoga tradition with a strong emphasis on healthy alignment.
+Bloom's classes are taught in the Hatha yoga tradition with an emphasis on healthy alignment.
 Hatha yoga refers to the physical practice of yoga, meaning the practice of poses and observance of breath as a means to health and peace of mind.
 Class levels are intended to be an indicator of pacing and the amount of detailed instruction provided.
 Each of our teachers brings their own unique blend of experience, focus, and personality to class.
 We encourage you to check out individual teacher bios to get a better sense of what to expect from class with a particular teacher.

 Looking for individualized instruction?
-Check out our Private Lessons.

 Slow down and reap the rewards of a gentle approach to yoga.
 This class moves at a slower pace to allow for an increased emphasis on breathing and quieting of body and mind.
 Practiced primarily in seated, reclining, and supine positions, gentle yoga is appropriate for students of all levels, including those who are brand new to yoga, students who are recovering from injuries, as well as continuing yoga students seeking a more introspective practice.